ang-zeyu/infisearch/docs/src/filters.md

 }
 ```

-Lastly, we need to tell InfiSearch' UI to setup a [multi-select](./search_configuration.md#general-options) filter using this field.
+Lastly, we need to tell InfiSearch's UI to setup a [multi-select](./search_configuration.md#general-options) filter using this field.
 To do so, add the following to your `init` call.

 ```ts
 infisearch.init({